 The Lockhart River Aboriginal Shire Council takes animal management very seriously.
 Strict bylaws regarding animal management have been implemented and are strictly enforced by the Council’s Local Law Enforcement Officer.
 These bylaws have been introduced to assist council and the community to understand their obligations.

-The council's job is to protect residents and visitors from stray dogs and animals such as horses and cattle.
+All dogs in Lockhart River must be registered.
+The council’s job is to protect residents and visitors from stray dogs and animals such as horses and cattle, and to ensure the welfare of all animals within the shire.
 It is up to the owners to ensure their dogs are properly cared for and looked after.

-Animal management issues can be reported to the Environmental Health Officer on 07 4060 7380.
+Animal management issues can be reported to the Local Law Enforcement and Environmental Health Officer on 07 4060 7380.